 Europe’s bioeconomy: building the next generation of industrial leadership

 This high-level session will open the forum by outlining how industrial bio-based innovation contributes to Europe’s broader competitiveness objectives.
-Speakers will reflect on the current geopolitical and policy context, including the forthcoming EU Bioeconomy Strategy.
-The session will also focus on future outlook, the importance of industrial ecosystems and the role of the public-private partnership in scaling up and delivering solutions that benefit citizens, regions and all actors in the value chain
+Speakers will reflect on the current geopolitical and policy context, including the recently updated EU Bioeconomy Strategy.
+The session will also focus on future outlook, the importance of industrial ecosystems and the role of the public-private partnership in scaling up and delivering solutions that benefit citizens, regions and all actors in the value chain.

 From lab to fab: enabling scale up of bio-based innovations